 Cons: The OOKU pencils don’t have color names or marks on them, so it’s challenging to know which color you’re using.

-With five times more lead than traditional pencils, the ARTEZA are woodless watercolor pencils made from graphite, offering an environmentally friendly and non-toxic option.
+With more lead than traditional pencils, the ARTEZA are watercolor pencils made from graphite, offering a non-toxic option that any artist is sure to love.

 Pros: The water-soluble ARTEZA brings pictures to life simply by adding water.
-Made from graphite, the pencils have a long life span with five times more lead than traditional wooden pencils.
-The set of 24 pencils come pre-sharpened, are non-toxic, and unlike the first two options, the ARTEZA are great for coloring books.
+Made from graphite, the pencils have a long life span with more lead than traditional wooden pencils.
+The set of 120 pencils come pre-sharpened, are non-toxic, and unlike the first two options, the ARTEZA are great for coloring books.
+We love the massive amount of options with this set, as well as its handy carrying tin which makes keeping them all together a breeze.